wkurzius/textbook-notes/syllabi/ap-csa.md

 ## AP Exam

-The AP CSA Exam consists of two sections, each 90 minutes long.
+The AP CSA exam is Friday, May 15 at 12 p.m. and consists of two 90 minute sections.
 The first section consists of 42 multiple choice questions and is worth 55% of your exam grade.
-The second section is worth 45% and has four free response questions where you will write code.
-The exam date is Friday, May 15 at 12 p.m.
+The second section has four free response questions where you will write code and is worth the remaining 45%.
+You can find more details on the [AP Computer Science A exam page](https://apstudents.collegeboard.org/courses/ap-computer-science-a/assessment).

 ## Units of Study